What is real

 Even if you are not familiar with the acronym UDRP, you certainly have agreed to abide by the UDRP procedures when you signed your domain name agreement.
 UDRP stands for Uniform Domain-Name Dispute-Resolution Policy, which is basically a set of rules found in every Domain Name Purchase Agreement.
 In other words, this agreement will prove useful in the event of a dispute.

-Therefore, in the event of a dispute between a trademark owner and the domain name registrant over an identical or similar denomination, there is a general set of rules to be followed, if requested, over the span of approx. 45 days, after which the registrar will implement the decision of the UDRP panel so that the dispute is closed.
+Therefore, in the event of a dispute between a trademark owner and the domain name registrant over an identical or similar denomination, there is a general set of rules to be followed, if requested, over the span of approximate 45 days, after which the registrar will implement the decision of the UDRP panel so that the dispute is closed.
 In successful cases, this results in the domain name being automatically transferred to the trademark owner.
 This can be done if the whole complaint initiated by the previous trademark owner covers the following criteria simultaneously:

 (i) the domain name is identical to, or can be confused with, the trademark;